Introduction

 Execution Statistics

-You can get statistics related to the program execution in Zisk using the -x (--stats) flag in the cargo-zisk run command or in ziskemu tool:
+You can get statistics related to the program execution in Zisk using the -X (--stats) flag in ziskemu tool:

 The output will include details such as cost definitions, total cost, register reads/writes, opcode statistics, etc: